vlad-n-v/AspNetCoreDiagnosticScenariosRus/AsyncGuidance.md

 }
 ```

-:white_check_mark: **GOOD** Prefer [`Task.WaitAsync`](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.task.waitasync?view=net-6.0) on .NET >= 6;
+✅ **GOOD** Prefer [`Task.WaitAsync`](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.task.waitasync?view=net-6.0) on .NET >= 6;

 ### Using a timeout

 ❌ **BAD** This example does not cancel the timer even if the operation successfully completes.
 This means you could end up with lots of timers, which can flood the timer queue.

 ```C#
 public static async Task<T> TimeoutAfter<T>(this Task<T> task, TimeSpan timeout)